Cynthia A. Braun

 Cynthia is licensed to practice in Arizona, New Mexico and on the Navajo Nation.
 She is an active member of the American Association for Justice (AAJ), the Arizona Association for Justice (AzAJ) and the New Mexico Trial Lawyers Association (NMTLA) where she served as a Board Member for several years.
 She carries a rating of AV with Martindale Hubbell which is the highest measure attainable in professional ethics and legal knowledge as rated by peers in the profession.

-In 2022, Cynthia was appointed by the Arizona Supreme Court to two different State Bar entities including the Committee on Character and Fitness and the Board of Legal Specialization.
-In addition to her participation with those groups, Cynthia also served as an attorney mentor with the AZ Bar Mentor Connection Program.
+In 2022, Cynthia was appointed by the Arizona Supreme Court to two different State Bar committees including the Committee on Character and Fitness and the Board of Legal Specialization.
+In addition, Cynthia has volunteered as a mentor-attorney with the AZ Bar Mentor Connection and the Lawyer Next Door program.